 Canadian students, or students with landed immigrant status, with outstanding academic records and who have demonstrated research promise are encouraged to apply for a Tri-Agency Award.
-Evidence of research promise would be:
+To be eligible at the University of Saskatchewan, you must have achieved a first-class average of 80% or higher in the last two years of study.

 Each Tri-Council award is discipline specific and it is important that students apply appropriately.
 Complete guidelines for selecting the appropriate grant are available here.
 If you are uncertain which award best suits your program and research plan, consult with your faculty supervisor before applying.

-International students are eligible to apply for Tri-Agency awards at the Ph.D. or post-doctoral level, specifically the Vanier Canada Graduate Scholarships and the Banting Postdoctoral Fellowships.
+International students are eligible to apply for Tri-Agency awards at the Ph.D. level, specifically the Vanier Canada Graduate Scholarships.

 Natural Sciences and Engineering Research Council of Canada (NSERC)